Degrees and Certifications:

 Bachelors of Arts, Interdisciplinary Social Sciences, University of South Florida

 Kristal Montgomery is a part of our Special Education/Inclusion staff in the English department.
-She is enjoying her fourth year as an English inclusion teacher at Chalmette High School.
+She is currently in her 5th year teaching English inclusion at Chalmette High School.
 She is certified in both English 9-12 grade, as well as Mild/Moderate Special Education.
 She has previous teaching experience in Elementary Special Ed: Severe Emotional Disabilities, as well as Middle School Math.
-Her experience in language arts, as well as her creative & positive classroom management style, are the key qualities that help her build positive relationships with her students.
+Her experience in language arts, as well as her trusting personality, are the key qualities that help her build positive relationships with her students.

-Currently, Kristal lives in New Orleans with her 2 daughters, ages 10 & 6, who are both students in St. Bernard Parish.
+Currently, Kristal lives in New Orleans with her 2 daughters, ages 11 & 7, who are both actively involved students in St. Bernard Parish.
 She hopes to instill in her daughters the importance of a good education and the values of a strong community.

 Persepolis is an autobiographical series of bande dessinées by Marjane Satrapi that depicts her childhood up to her early adult years in Iran during and after the Islamic Revolution.
 The title Persepolis is a reference to the ancient capital of the Persian Empire.
 Due to its graphic language and images, there is controversy surrounding the use of Persepolis in classrooms in the United States.